Homer's Phobia: Plot

 The Simpsons need money to pay for a $900 repair after Bart damages the gas line.
-Marge tries to sell a family heirloom — an "authentic" American Civil War doll — to Cockamamie's, a campy collectibles shop.
+Marge tries to sell a family heirloom — an "authentic" American Civil War doll — to Cockamamie's, a collectibles shop.
 Marge is disappointed when John, the shop owner, reveals her precious heirloom is a cheap liquor bottle of little value.
-The Simpsons take an instant liking to John, who is invited to their house to see campy items that the family owns.
+Despite this, the Simpsons take an instant liking to John, and invite him to their house, where he is fascinated by the many campy items the family owns.

-The next morning, Homer tells Marge that he likes John and suggests they invite him and "his wife" over some time.
-When Marge informs Homer that John is gay, he is horrified.
+The next morning, Homer tells Marge that he likes John and suggests inviting John and "his wife" over.
+When Marge informs Homer that John is gay, Homer is horrified.
 Homer's attitude towards John changes completely, and he refuses to join the tour of Springfield that John has arranged.
 The rest of the family joins John for the tour and enjoy his company.
-Bart starts wearing Hawaiian shirts, dancing in women's wigs and eating cupcakes with strawberry icing instead of chocolate icing; which makes Homer worry that Bart might be gay.
+Bart starts wearing Hawaiian shirts, dancing in women's wigs and eating cupcakes with strawberry icing instead of chocolate icing, which makes Homer worry that Bart might be gay.

-Hoping to ensure Bart likes girls, Homer forces him to stare at a cigarette billboard featuring scantily clad women.
+Hoping to turn Bart heterosexual, Homer forces him to stare at a cigarette billboard featuring scantily clad women.
 This backfires when Bart craves slim cigarettes, considered effeminate because they are marketed to women.
-Homer takes Bart to a steel mill to revel in a manly environment; however, the entire workforce is gay, which Homer learns when the steel mill turns into a gay disco during breaks.
+Convinced Bart needs manly role models, Homer takes Bart to a steel mill.
+However, all of the mill's employees are effeminate gay men, and the mill doubles as a gay bar called "The Anvil".

-Desperate, Homer tries to snap Bart out of his brainwashing state by taking him deer hunting with Moe and Barney.
-When they cannot find any deer, they decide to shoot reindeer at Santa's Village instead.
+Desperate, Homer decides to take Bart deer hunting with Moe and Barney, but they fail to find any deer in the wild and instead go for the captive reindeer at a nearby Christmas-themed amusement park.
 The reindeer violently attack the hunters, who are genuinely afraid and drop their macho posturing.
 With help from Lisa and Marge, John uses a Japanese Santa Claus robot to scare away the reindeer and save the hunting party.
-Homer is grateful to John for saving their lives and grudgingly accepts him.
+Homer is grateful to John for saving their lives and grudgingly accepts John's sexuality.
 As John drives everyone home, Homer tells Bart he is fine with however he chooses to live his life.
-Bart is confused until Lisa explains Homer thinks his Bart is gay.
-Bart is stunned as their car drives away, blaring a gay anthem.
+Bart is confused until Lisa explains, much to his shock, that Homer thinks he is gay.